Updated: Nov 21

 With Fairown, companies don’t face the transformation alone.
 We work closely with clients to accomplish the following.

 Choose products that would best suit a subscription offer and Fairown’s platform will deliver these choices to the customer.

 Develop a white label eCommerce page where customers can easily sign up for a subscription plan online or in-store.

 Have customers qualified by a local bank or financial service provider.

 Merchant delivers the product and gets payment from Fairown.

 Customers pay according to the subscription plan they sign up for.

-Provide a centralized platform where you can monitor your shipments, subscriptions, and renewal cycle.
+Provide a centralised platform where you can monitor your shipments, subscriptions, and renewal cycle.